Current Research

 Monash IVF Group, Flinders University and NuLIFE B.V., Netherlands

-Implantation failure is an important cause of unexplained infertility and a common reason for failure of IVF treatment.
-Even when a high quality genetically normal embryo is transferred to the uterus, only 50% of these embryos successfully implant.
+IVF treatment.
+Even when a high-quality genetically normal embryo is transferred to the uterus, only 50% of these embryos successfully implant.
 As such, inefficient implantation rates are the “Achilles’ heel” of IVF treatment, resulting in significant psychological distress to patients and costs.
 Therefore, new therapies that augment successful implantation are urgently required.
-Successful implantation of the embryo requires appropriate development of the adjacent endometrium to assist embryo cell division, attachment and invasion.
+Successful implantation of the embryo requires appropriate development of the adjacent endometrium to assist embryo cell division, attachment, and invasion.
 Several cytokines and growth factors have been identified whose expression in the endometrium occurs at the time of implantation and have been suggested as biomarkers for uterine receptivity.
-Two of these growth factors, Leukaemia Inhibitory Factor (LIF) and Vascular Endothelial Growth Factor (VEGF) have been consistently reported to be essential to implantation, with endometrial and uterine fluid levels of LIF and VEGF being significantly higher in fertile woman compared to those experiencing recurrent IVF implantation failure.
+Two of these growth factors, Leukaemia Inhibitory Factor (LIF) and Vascular Endothelial Growth Factor (VEGF) have been consistently reported to be essential to implantation, with endometrial and uterine fluid levels of LIF and VEGF being significantly higher in fertile women compared to those experiencing recurrent IVF implantation failure.
 We propose a proof-of-concept study in which we will investigate the possibility that application of an investigational gel to the endometrium will also up-regulate endometrial LIF and VEGF production in vivo, similar to our in vitro results.

 Research Studies